 We will go with option 4

 4. Perform a posture test on yourself and a friend.
 What deviations do you observe?
 What exercises and stretches can correct these deviations?
-Discuss the procedure(s) you used, your findings, how you came to your conclusions, and what your recommendations are.
-How does an understanding of posture, posture assessment, and posture correction help you in your future training endeavors?
+Discuss the procedure(s) you used for your findings, how you came to your conclusions, and your recommendations.
+How do understanding posture, posture assessment, and posture correction help you in your future training endeavors?

 ISSA Exam: Section 5 Question

 Section 5 is the case study section.
-What this means is that you’ll be given a couple of life-like scenarios that test your professional aptitude when dealing with clients.
+This means that you’ll be given a couple of life-like scenarios that test your professional aptitude when dealing with clients.

 You will also be required to use specific formulae to run calculations as they relate to the client status and variables as well as intended outcomes, so be prepared to do a bit of math